How to keep your resume out of the employer's SPAM folder

 Not just true for our system but many of the SPAM filters out there.
 If you are applying to jobs with the public email addresses (email@example.com) or your email is being blocked by our system and getting rejected or you got this sent to you via email, here are the most common mistakes we see that get emails blocked or end up in the dark hole of someone's spam folder.
 Note: This may be a problem elsewhere, you may just not know it.

-How to keep your resume out of the SPAM folder
+How to keep your resume out of an employer's SPAM folder

 Here are some rules to follow when applying to jobs to keep your resume out of SPAM filters or someone's SPAM folder.